Cycling Plans & Projects

 The following provides anticipated timelines and history for this project:

 - Construction of Ontario Avenue to Quebec Avenue is set to begin in 2018.

-- Construction of Quebec Avenue to 3rd Avenue/Warman Road could be complete in 2019 pending funding.
+- Construction details for Quebec Avenue to 3rd Avenue/Warman Road are currently being finalized.

 Construction of the two projects had to manage two separate windows of opportunity: